beejhuff/ansible-zend-server/README.md

 # Ansible playbook for Zend Server

-Complete playbook for installing Zend Server and a MySQL server instance on Ubuntu 14.04 +.
+Playbook for installing Zend Server and a MySQL server instance on Ubuntu 14.04 +.

+This playbook is an work in progress,

 ## Requirements